Mō Mātou | About us

 I didn’t think people were allowed on Kapiti Island, how are there hives there?

 We’re very much a local and whanau based business.
-We have teamed up with a very professional and highly principled locally based apiarist who is keen to assist by training some of our immediate whanau to make beekeeping a sustainable practice on the island.
-It’s another way we can work for the island to ensure it grows and develops as a healthy ecosystem.
+We have teamed up with a professional and highly principled local apiarist with values similar to our own.
+He is helping train some of our whānau to make beekeeping a sustainable practice on the island.
+It’s another way we work with the land to ensure it grows and develops as a healthy ecosystem.

-How much Manuka is in the honey?
+How much Mānuka is in the honey?

-We decided we didn’t want to pay for the UMF Manuka Honey rating label, but in the 2020 limited harvest of Kapiti Island Honey there is a minimum 90mg MGO per kg of our honey, that’s the main antibacterial compound in Manuka Honey.
+We decided we didn’t want to pay for the UMF Mānuka Honey rating label, but in the 2020 limited harvest of Kapiti Island Honey, there is a minimum 90mg MGO per kg of our honey, MGO is the main antibacterial compound in Mānuka Honey.
 83 MGO is the equivalent of 5 UMF.

 Whānau and whenua first

 Kapiti Island Honey is a whānau run business.
-It's not going to turn any of us into millionaires but it does give us an opportunity to work together on a kaupapa promoting the healthy whenua (land), healthy customers, and our own wairua (spirit).
+It's not going to turn any of us into millionaires but it does give us an opportunity to work together on a kaupapa promoting healthy whenua (land), healthy customers, and our own healthy wairua (spirit).
 That's why we do it!